 - UK Clinical Research Network Study Portfolio

-Once you have found a trial you are interested in check the criteria for participation.
-If you think you are suitable contact the trial coordinator and ask for more detailed information and raise any particular queries you may have.
-If you meet with the trial coordinator it may be helpful to take someone with you so that they can take notes.
+Once you have found a trial you are interested in, check the criteria for participation.
+If you think you are suitable, contact the trial coordinator and ask for more detailed information and raise any particular queries you have.
+If you meet with the trial coordinator, it may be helpful to take someone with you so that they can take notes.

 Key information to find out is outlined below.